Thank you for your

 Titanium Alloy Forging Process: From Raw Material to the Perfect Transformation of Two-Phase Alloys

 Titanium alloy, known for its lightweight, high strength, and excellent corrosion resistance, is widely used in fields such as aerospace, medical, and chemical industries.
 The forging process is a key step in the processing of titanium alloys, and its quality directly affects the performance of the final product.
-This article will provide a detailed discussion of the seven key elements of the titanium alloy forging process: billet preparation, heating, lubrication, forging, cleaning, die design, and forging of two-phase titanium alloys.
+This article will provide a detailed discussion of the seven key elements of the titanium alloy forging process: billet preparation, heating, lubrication, forging, cleaning, die design, and forging of two-phase titanium alloys in titanium manufacturing companies.

 1. Billet Preparation

-Titanium alloy billets must be carefully prepared before forging.
+The titanium alloy billet for sale must be carefully prepared before forging.
 The surface of the billets should undergo rough machining or grinding to ensure a flat surface free of obvious defects and impurities.
 Bars are typically processed by turning or centerless grinding.
 When cutting the billets, a bandsaw is recommended to avoid the heat-affected zone and oxidation that might occur with gas cutting.

 2. Heating